 For mild cases of sleep apnea, lifestyle changes, such as exercising regularly and eating a healthy, well-balanced diet, maybe enough to treat the issue.
 It may also be suggested to sleep in different positions, such as on the side rather than a supine position.
 In moderate to severe cases, sleep apnea doctors will likely prescribe a CPAP machine; an oral appliance may also be able to effectively ameliorate any symptoms and improve the quality of sleep.

 If you or someone you love has sleep apnea, trust the team at Koala® Centers For Sleep & TMJ Disorders to provide you with effective relief.
-Call us today to book an appointment with our sleep apnea doctor; we serve patients from all across the United States and have clinics in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Call us today to book an appointment with our sleep apnea doctor; we serve patients from all across the United States and have clinics in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!